 Jan Abel Olsen

 Jan Abel Olsen is a Professor of Health Economics in the Department of Community Medicine, University of Tromsø, Norway.
 He is an adjunct professor in the Centre for Health Economics, Monash University, Australia and part time researcher at the Norwegian Institute of Public Health.

-Jan Abel has been visiting professor at Bocconi University, Italy, and adjunct professor at the University of Oslo, Norway.
-He has spent his sabbaticals at the London School of Economics, the University of York, the London School of Hygiene and Tropical Medicine, as well as Monash University in Melbourne.
+Jan Abel has been visiting professor at the London School of Hygiene and Tropical Medicine, the University of York, and Bocconi University, Italy.
 He has published extensively in the leading health economics journals.
-His eclectic research interests include: valuation of health outcomes (QALYs and WTP), equality and fairness, determinants of health and well-being, health care financing, global health.
+His eclectic research interests include: valuation of health outcomes, equality and fairness, determinants of health and well-being, healthcare financing and incentives.
 Jan Abel enjoys teaching and has written three books in health economics.

 The second edition of Principles in Health Economics and Policy (Oxford University Press, 2017) provides a concise introduction to health economics and its application to health policy.
 It introduces the subject of economics, explains the fundamental failures in the market for healthcare, and discusses the concepts of equity and fairness when applied to health and healthcare.
 The book explores four key questions facing health policy-makers across the globe, such as:

 - How should society intervene in the determinants that affect health?